 <p style="color: blue;">This is a paragraph.</p>

-Inline CSS is useful to preview changes instantly or when you need to add CSS to only one or two elements.
-When you don't have access to your .css file, knowing how inline style CSS works can be crucial.
+Inline styles in CSS could be useful for previewing changes instantly or adding CSS rules to only one or two elements.
+When you don't have access to your .css file, knowing how inline style CSS works can be convenient.

-- Inline CSS style will always override style properties determined in internal or external style sheets.
+- Inline CSS styles will always override style properties determined in internal or external style sheets.